Book Talk: Slovenia's Feri Lainscek on Facebook writing

-MURSKA SOBOTA Slovenia (Reuters) - Slovenia’s best-selling author Feri Lainscek published most of his 21st novel, “Fear for Butterflies in the Storm”, in installments on Facebook over several months this year.
+MURSKA SOBOTA, Slovenia, Nov 6 (Reuters) - Slovenia’s best-selling author Feri Lainscek published most of his 21st novel, “Fear for Butterflies in the Storm”, in instalments on Facebook over several months this year.

 It was an attempt to interact with his readers and share what he had written almost in real time, but the final chapters will only be published when the book comes out this month.